ArbitrumFoundation/governance/docs/overview.md

 ## Future DAO-Governed Chains
 When a [new L2 chain is authorized by the DAO](https://docs.arbitrum.foundation/new-arb-chains), the following steps should be carried out for the new chain to become DAO-governed:
 1. Deploy a new UpgradeExecutor contract and a new Security Council on the new L2 chain.
+The Security Council multisig should be deployed with the same signers as all of the other Security Council multisigs.
-1. Initialize the new L2 UpgradeExectutor with the L1 Timelock's aliased addressed and the new Security Council as its executors.
+1. Initialize the new L2 UpgradeExecutor with the L1 Timelock's aliased addressed and the new Security Council as its executors.
 1. Ownership transfer: for a chain deployed whose contract deployment mirrors that of Arbitrum One and Arbitrum Nova (i.e, [Nitro](https://github.com/OffchainLabs/nitro) core contracts and [token bridge contracts](https://github.com/OffchainLabs/token-bridge-contracts)), the following ownership transfer should take place:
      - The L1 Upgrade Executor should be granted the following affordances:
         - L1 core contract Proxy Admin owner